ArbiKhan007/appResume/README.md

 ### What is Rezumer?

-### Rezumer helps you create beautiful professional looking resumé within minutes by just providing info.
+#### Rezumer helps you create beautiful professional looking resumé within minutes.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).